ruyadorno/telegram-pi-bot/README.md

 ## About

-This is my personal [Telegram Bot](https://core.telegram.org/bots) to run on my [RaspberryPi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) at home.
+This is my personal [Telegram Bot](https://core.telegram.org/bots) to run on my [RaspberryPi](https://www.raspberrypi.org/products/pi-zero/) at home.
 It's supposed to be a proxy and an easy interface for all the home automation paraphernalia that we might end up getting in the future.

+The bot can also be used in any system that has Python 3 support but the setup instructions provided are focused on getting it to work on the ARM architecture running on ArchLinux.

 ### Features